sr-857/threat-hunting-playbooks/README.md

 # Install front-end dependencies once to satisfy TypeScript linting
 cd ui && npm install && cd ..

-# Bring up the full stack
+# Bring up the full stack or run the turnkey demo
 docker compose up --build

+# or, to provision everything and execute a seeded hunt automatically:
+make demo

+# stop the environment when you are finished
+make demo-clean
 ```

 Services exposed by default: